DigitalPublishingToolkit/NN09/md/10Rules.md

 genuine information society.
 The chance is definitely there.
 If the prices for cultural goods continue to decline, this will take the financial pressure out of the copyright debate.
-This, in turn, will only be encouraged if we file share diligently, and distribute our intellectual and creative products under free licenses.
+This, in turn, will only be encouraged if we file share diligently and distribute our intellectual and creative products under free licenses.

 ### The Radical Right of the Other